-But its fame comes from modern fiction as this was the place where Harry Potter was born, where Lord Voldemort killed his parents, gave him his famous scar and at the same time inadvertently made him a horcrux.
+But its fame comes from modern fiction as this was the place where Harry Potter was born, where Lord Voldemort killed his parents, gave him his famous scar, and inadvertently made him a Horcrux.

-De Vere House is the second most photographed doorway in the whole of the UK, after number 10 Downing Street, and is currently on sale for just under £1m with Carter Jonas.
+De Vere House is the second most photographed doorway in the whole of the UK, after number 10 Downing Street!

 Lavenham is often referred to as ‘England’s finest medieval village’ and not without reason.